microsoft/vstest-docs/RFCs/0017-Managed-TestCase-Properties.md

 Parameters are encoded as a comma-separated list of strings in parentheses at the end of the `ManagedMethod` property.
 Each parameter is encoded using the rules below.

 * Basic Types - Types should be written using their namespace and type name with no extra whitespace.
 For example (`NamespaceA.NamespaceB.Class`).
 Native types should be written using their CLR type names (`System.Int32`,`System.String`).
-Return types are not encoded.
 * Array Types - Arrays should be encoded as the element type followed by square brackets (`[]`).
-Multidimensional arrays are encoded the same as single dimensional arrays.
+Multidimensional arrays are indicated with commas inside the square brackets.
+There should be one less comma than the number of dimensions (i.e. 2 dimensional array is encoded as `[,]`, 3 dimensional array as `[,,]` ).
 * Generic Types - Generic types should be encoded as the type name, followed by comma-separated type arguments in angle brackets (`<>`).
 * Generic Parameters - Parameters that are typed by a generic argument on the containing type are encoded with an exclamation point (`!`) followed by the ordinal index of the parameter in the generic argument list.
 * Generic Method Parameters - Parameters that are typed by a generic argument on the method are encoded with a double exclamation point (`!!`) followed by the ordinal index of the parameter in the method's generic argument list.